yumtaufikhidayat/baseTV/README.md

 # baseTV
-baseTV is Android TV show catalog that let you get update the latest TV show.
-This app is written in Java programming language.
+baseTV is an Android TV show catalog app that let you get update of latest TV show.

-This app built with these technolgies:
+This app built with these technologies:
 ### Hardware
 - CPU : Intel© Core™ i3-6006U CPU @ 2.0GHz
 - Memory : 2 x 4 GB RAM